lucasvanlierop/docker-festival-workshop/README.md

 - Create an image for your app
 - Create docker-compose config for your app
 - [Run Test/build tools like composer in container](http://lucasvanlierop.nl/blog/2017/06/28/running-cli-tools-in-docker-part-1-composer/)
-- Mount project code into conainer
+- Mount project code into container
 - Access your application via a proxy like [Traefik](http://lucasvanlierop.nl/blog/2017/06/25/accessing-your-docker-app-via-a-domain-name-using-traefik/)
 - Write tests
 - Maybe add a pre-commit hook